Issue No: | 4 |

 Child and Adolescent Development

 It is important that the child’s responses are observed, in the context of, and with a full understanding of key child and adolescent developmental and behavioural stages.
-Practitioners need to know and understand what ‘normal’ child and adolescent development is in order to; ascertain if the child is thriving and developing normally and to adjust practice accordingly at a level which the child will understand.
+Practitioners need to know and understand what normal child and adolescent development is in order to ascertain if the child is thriving and developing normally and to adjust practice accordingly at a level which the child will understand.

-According to Scotland’s Government website (where triangle and additional prompts can be found), the triangle can be used to ‘gather more information from other sources (some of it possibly specialist), to identify the strengths or wellbeing concerns in the child or young person’s world’ and that it ‘supports practice that considers the child or young person’s needs and risks, as well as the positive features in their lives’
+According to Scotland’s Government website (where the triangle and additional prompts can be found), the triangle can be used to ‘gather more information from other sources (some of it possibly specialist), to identify the strengths or wellbeing concerns in the child or young person’s world’ and that it ‘supports practice that considers the child or young person’s needs and risks, as well as the positive features in their lives’

 Cultural Competence as part of the child’s lived experience

 Cultural competence is being respectful of and responsive to the beliefs, practices and cultural and linguistic needs of diverse communities both from the individual (practitioner) and the organisation (agency).
-When referring to ‘communities’ this extends to areas such as; socio-economic back ground, race, gender, mental health, sexual identity/ orientation, religion, disability etc. In other words professionals should not make assumptions about a family/child and as part of ‘informed practice’ should be confident to ask about what their life experiences are in order to meet their needs and to provide the best service.
+When referring to ‘communities’ this extends to areas such as; socio-economic back ground, race, gender, mental health, sexual identity/orientation, religion, disability etc. In other words, professionals should not make assumptions about a family/child and as part of ‘informed practice’ should be confident to ask about what their life experiences are in order to meet their needs and to provide the best service.

-National and Local serious case reviews have shown us that as professionals we can make the wrong stereotypical assumptions and not check out all available avenues of information.
+National and Local child reviews have shown us that as professionals we can make the wrong stereotypical assumptions and not check out all available avenues of information.
 Daniel Pelka was believed to not speak English, as this was recorded as his ‘second language’, even though his older sister could speak English and would translate Daniel’s interactions to staff.
 In Daniel’s case the reason for him not speaking English could have been attributed to developmental delay or from the abuse he was suffering from his mother and her partner.

 Research findings and cultural competence

 Children can be abused regardless of their age, gender, culture, disability, racial origin, sexual identity or social class.
 Research tells us that; disabled children are significantly more likely to be abused than non-disabled children, given that they; are more reliant on families and institutions for support, may have difficulties in communication, are more vulnerable and are more likely to be bullied by peers.
+It is important for the practitioner not to make assumptions about the child’s behaviours by linking them directly to their disabilities –consider is the reason for their behaviour(s) a result of their disability or something else (i.e. abuse)?

 Finding out about the lived experience of the child

-Practitioners need to be confident and competent when working to safeguarding children and families.
+Practitioners need to be confident and competent when working to safeguard children and families.
 Research, locally and nationally, provides areas of practice which support finding out about ‘the lived experience of the child.’
 Some are the more salient ones listed here include, for professionals to have:

-Respectful Uncertainty: A term initially used by Lord Lamming (2003) [Victoria Climbie Serious Case Review and again for Baby P] meaning that professionals must remain sceptical of the explanations, justifications or excuses they may hear.
+Respectful Uncertainty: A term initially used by Lord Laming (2003) [Victoria Climbie Serious Case Review and again for Baby P] meaning that professionals must remain sceptical of the explanations, justifications or excuses they may hear.
 Professionals should always ‘check out’ with other agencies and sources of information about what is being said.

 Eileen Munro (2011), whilst referring to Ofsted’s findings [2011:8] gave a number of helpful suggestions for practitioners to follow when making assessments on children and young people.
 For practitioners to:-